cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   --target-guard [{true,false}]
-                         generates guard code at  the  beginning  of  the  program  ensuring  the  processor runs in the Mindustry version compatible with the 'target' and 'builtin-evaluation' options --boundary-checks {true,false}
+                         generates guard code at  the  beginning  of  the  program  ensuring  the  processor runs in the Mindustry version compatible with the 'target' and 'builtin-evaluation' options --setrate {1..1000}    generates a 'setrate' instruction with  the  specified  value  in  the initialization code, and sets the IPT value for the compiler to use --ipt {1..1000}        sets the IPT value for the compiler to use without generating the 'setrate' instruction --volatile-atomic {true,false}
+                         when active, nonvolatile variables are not protected by atomic blocks --boundary-checks {true,false}
                          activates or deactivates runtime checks  to  catch  indexes  being  out of range when accessing arrays